srishtirai/Course_Registeration_Portal/README.md

 This project follows **Object-Oriented Design principles and Design Patters.**
 The individual contributions are displayed here.

-1. Encapsulation - We're creating POJO's [Plain Old Java Objects] -> Nilraj Mayekar
+1. Encapsulation - We're creating POJO's [Plain Old Java Objects]
-2. Interfaces have been used while creating DAO classes for Hibernate -> Nilraj Mayekar
+2. Interfaces have been used while creating DAO classes for Hibernate
-3. Inheritance - Student and Teacher are inherited from User -> Rajeev Ramesh
+3. Inheritance - Student and Teacher are inherited from User
-4. Polymorphism - we're overriding functions -> Rajeev Ramesh
+4. Polymorphism - we're overriding functions
-5. Comparators for sorting course details based on name -> Puja Kalivarapu
+5. Comparators for sorting course details based on name
-6. Streams to filter and search courses and students -> Puja Kalivarapu
+6. Streams to filter and search courses and students
-7. ENUM's to declare user roles -> Manish Chikkavadaragudi Prasanna Kumar
+7. ENUM's to declare user roles
-8. Singleton design pattern for creating SessionFactory for Hibernate ->
+8. Singleton design pattern for creating SessionFactory for Hibernate
-9. Factory design pattern to create Student and Person accounts -> Srishti C Rai
+9. Factory design pattern to create Student and Person accounts
-10. Read CSV files to get Student and Person details using Generic class -> Srishti C Rai
+10. Read CSV files to get Student and Person details using Generic class
-11. Used various data structures like Arrays, List, Set etc. -> Srishti C Rai
+11. Used various data structures like Arrays, List, Set etc.
-12. Lambda expressions for sorting -> Abdul Azeem Syed
+12. Lambda expressions for sorting
-13. Exception handling is done in multiple places -> Abdul Azeem Syed
+13. Exception handling is done in multiple places

  Entities are designed to represent real-world objects, and relationships are modelled to reflect the business logic.